Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: Introduction

-In this article, we provide a holistic DT evaluation framework as a theoretically guaranteed solution to ensure trustworthys DT in agentic AI-based network optimization.
-Section~II elaborates on this framework and introduces the DT bisimulation metric as a concrete example to showcase the effectiveness of the evaluation.
+In this article, we provide a holistic DT evaluation framework as a theoretically guaranteed solution to ensure trustworthy DTs in AI agent-based network optimization, detailed in Section~II.
 Section~III presents potential applications by integrating such evaluation into DT-driven network optimization.
 Following this, Section~IV provides a real-world case study validating the framework's practical value.
 Finally, we conclude with promising future directions.